Solar Market Predictions for 2014

 Asian PV Inverter Suppliers to Advance in 2014

 The rise of solar markets in Japan and is spurring the rapid growth of the PV inverter business in those countries, boosting market share for domestic suppliers in 2013.
-Four of the world’s Top 10 inverter suppliers during the first nine months of 2013 were from or Japan when ranked on a revenue basis, up from two in 2012.
+Four of the world’s Top 10 inverter suppliers during the first nine months of 2013 were from China or Japan when ranked on a revenue basis, up from two in 2012.
 As Chinese and Japanese suppliers start to expand their international presence, IHS predicts that those that survive the intense competition will be well-placed to increase their global market share.

 In November, China’s National Energy Administration (NEA)—a subsidiary of the National Development and Reform Commission (NDRC)—announced huge plans for 12 GW of PV projects in 2014.
 These consist of 8 GW of distributed PV and 4 GW of ground-mount systems.
-While the announcement is hugely encouraging for both the Chinese and global PV industry, IHS firmly believes that such an ambitious for distributed PV installations is not achievable, and the reality is that actual totals will fall far short of this goal.
+While the announcement is hugely encouraging for both the Chinese and global PV industry, IHS firmly believes that such an ambitious target for distributed PV installations is not achievable, and the reality is that actual totals will fall far short of this goal.

 PV Module Prices Will Continue to Decline Over the Long Term